eclipse-theia/theia-website/src/docs/tree_widget.md

 To put everything together we need to create a `ViewContribution` and register our bindings in the frontend module.
 The `ViewContribution` is explained in detail in its [own section](/docs/widgets/#widget-contribution) and can be implemented straightforward.
 The registration of the _widget factory_, on the other hand needs a bit of explanation.

 As we have seen above, a tree consists of several associated classes that collaborate in order to provide the logic and features behind the tree.
 But since we usually have multiple `TreeWidget` implementations within our application (File Explorer, Outline, ...), a simple binding would not work.
-This _could_ be solved using named bindings and injections, but would require subclassing all the participating classes.
+This _could_ be solved using named bindings and injections, but would require subclassing all the participating classes to get the named bindings at the respective locations.
 Therefore, the Theia framework uses a different approach by using an inversify child container which encapsulates all bindings relevant to the `TreeWidget` locally.
 To simplify the creation of this child container, the framework provides the function `createTreeContainer()` which creates such a child container with default settings that can be overridden one by one to customize only those parts of the concrete `TreeWidget` that need to be customized.

 With this, the frontend module can be implemented as: